zasadnyy-inc/v-zasadnyy-com/app/_posts/2015-02-17-unity-issue-non-class-resources-are-not-copied-to-final-apk.markdown

 ### Prehistory

 Starting from January I'm working for a company called [GetSocial][getsocial].
 We are focused on powering more engagement, players and revenue for games by providing easy-to-integrate social building blocks.
-We already have Android and iOS SDK published and my first task was to build Unity SDK on top of native ones.
+We already have Android and iOS SDK published, and my first task was to build Unity SDK on top of native ones.

 ### Actually an issue

 Recently I found that **non-java resources** (e.g. images, properties, xml configurations) **from included jar libraries are not copied to the final apk** during Unity Android build.
 As a result as soon as we try to load them from a java side - application crashes with `I/WindowState﹕ WIN DEATH: Window...` exception.

 During native Android SDK development, we had the similar issue but it was easily solved by additional gradle configuration.
-In case of Unity **there is no easy way to modify apk build process**.
+In the case of Unity **there is no easy way to modify apk build process**.
 For sure you can make some magic with apk decompilation, modifying and packaging back, but that's not the solution we're looking for.

 Here is a simplified diagram for Android apk build process:
 ![image]({{ site.baseurl }}/img/posts/unity-issue-android-build-process.png)